-The Kerr Center believes that sustainable agriculture must be socially equitable, profitable for producers and ecologically sound.
-The Kerr Center values and supports the family farm structure of agriculture, a fair playing field for independent farmers and ranchers, public research for the public domain, the enhancement and protection of natural resources, respect for nature, local food systems and better communities.
-Expanded statement of core value.
+The Kerr Center believes that sustainable agriculture must be socially equitable, profitable for producers, and ecologically sound.
+The Kerr Center values and supports the family farm structure of agriculture, a fair playing field for independent farmers and ranchers, public research for the public domain, the enhancement and protection of natural resources, respect for nature, local food systems, and better communities.
+Expanded statement of core values.

 The Kerr Center works for and with rural people and communities in Oklahoma and across the nation.
 Our focus is on education.
 The center holds educational events each year.
 In addition, center staff members conduct research and demonstration projects on the farm/ranch near Poteau.

 The center also offers a variety of publications and web resources for use by farmers, ranchers, agriculture professionals, and leaders on the local and state level, including Field Notes, a free newsletter.
 The center is open to the public on the second Tuesday of each month (other visits must be arranged in advance).

 The staff has expertise in agricultural economics, agronomy, animal science, biology/environmental science, communication, community foods, education, horticulture, organic policy, natural resource conservation and public policy.